LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W05-D0-Overview.md

 **Resource:** [More Information](https://out.smore.com/e/q9cks/xd6j18?__$u__) **| Contact:** [Kirsten Rawding.

+## This Week's Learning Objectives

+- Review the first four weeks of JavaScript concepts and techniques.
+- Check your progress by taking the midterm quiz.
+- Understand more about how to design the structure of an applicaiton.
+- Choose a term project and write a proposal.

 ## Midterm quiz this week

 - **On campus students** (Hybrid modality) will take the midterm **at class time on Wednesday**, in the classroom.